A unified diagrammatic approach to quantum transport in few-level junctions for bosonic and fermionic reservoirs: Application to the quantum Rabi model: Liouville space approach

 where the upper (lower) sign refers to fermion (boson) reservoirs.
-With this notation, the \emph{irreducible} diagrams of order $2n$ are compactly generated by enclosing with a fermion/boson line each of diagrams of order $2n-2$ (reducible and irreducible) and swapping the lines via the boxes as follows
+With this notation, the \emph{irreducible} diagrams of order $2n$ are compactly generated by enclosing with a fermion/boson line each diagram of order $2n-2$ (reducible and irreducible) and swapping the lines via the boxes as follows:

 Here, we also accounted for the products of $\nu$'s required, in the fermionic case, to bring the non-crossing versions of these diagrams into the fully reducible form.
 Additional signs due to the crossings are contained in the boxes $\boxed{n}$, see Eq.~\eqref{boxes}.
 To order $2$, $4$, $6$, and $8$, there correspond $1$, $2$, $10$, and $74$ irreducible diagrams, respectively.
 For example, to 6th order there are $2\times 2 + 2\times 3=10$ irreducible diagrams.
-The unified diagrammatic Liouville-space formulation of quantum transport for fermionic and bosonic reservoirs constitutes a major result of this work.